Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 ### Delete a thread

-Use `deleteChatThread` method to delete a thread
+Use `deleteChatThread` method to delete a thread.

 - `chatThreadId` is the unique ID of the thread.